sainath-reddiee/Dynamic-sql-query-generator/README.md

 ### 1. 🐍 Python Mode (Rapid Prototyping)

-Ideal for developers working with sample JSON data.

 - Paste or upload JSON in the sidebar.
 - Instantly parse structure and detect ambiguous fields.
 - Select fields and conditions with smart suggestions.
 - Generate SQL and export as `.sql`, dbt model, or Jupyter Notebook.

 ### 2. 🏔️ Snowflake Mode (Live Database Analysis)

-Perfect for analysts working with live, large-scale data.

 - Securely connect to Snowflake (Standard or Enhanced mode).
 - Sample actual tables to build accurate schema.